whichcat/hello-world/README.md

 # hello-world
 A first.
 Might have useless code.
+Yep, very useless.